Posted Thursday, December 16, 2021

-Explore self care techniques and develop new habits for a healthier and happier teaching experience.
-This virtual session on November 8th will review how stress affects the brain and body and ways to mitigate stress in the workplace and beyond.
-Action steps for physical, social, emotional well being will be shared.
-Follow this link for additional information and registration!
+Join us January 13th to explore self care techniques and develop new habits for a healthier and happier work experience!
+This session will review how stress affects the brain and body followed by ways to mitigate stress in the workplace and beyond.
+Easy to implement habits and action steps for improved physical, social, emotional well-being will be shared.
+For additional information and registration please follow this LINK.